OpenEvalProject/evals/manuscripts/elife-80140/v1/manuscript.md

 For ligand binding assays, MBP-tagged AncSR2 LBD and mutants were expressed and purified (without protease treatment) as described above for the LBD, except for the use of 0.4 mM IPTG and 50 μM 11-DOC acetate for induction of protein expression, followed by overnight growth at 18 °C. The MBP tagged protein was purified by Ni-affinity chromatography, followed by gel filtration in pH 7.4 buffer containing 20 mM Tris (pH 7.4),150 mM NaCl and 10% glycerol.
 The final purification was performed using a SEC650 gel filtration column in a buffer containing 20 mM HEPES (pH 7.4), 150 mM NaCl, 3 mM EDTA, 5 mM DTT and 0.005% Triton X-100.
 The purified protein concentrated using 10 KDa cutoff Amicon.

-## Circular dichroism measurements
+### Circular dichroism measurements

 Far UV-CD measurements were done on a Jasco J-1500 spectrophotometer equipped with a temperature controller.
 The far-UV CD spectra of the WT and its mutants were measured in the wavelength range 195–250 nm.
 For spectral measurements,1 mm path length cuvette was used, with scan rate of 50 nm/s, 1 s response time and bandwidth of 1 nm and protein concentration used was 0.2 mg/ml.
 The CD instrument was continuously purged with N2 gas at 5–8 lit/min flow rate and routinely calibrated with D-10-camphorsulfonic acid.
 Each spectrum was an average of 3 consecutive scans and corrected by subtraction of the buffer (10 mM phosphate, pH 7.4 and 100 mM NaCl).
-The raw CD data was converted into mean residue ellipticity at a wavelength, [θ]λ(deg cm2dmol–1) by using the relation,(1)[θ]λ=M0θλ/10lc
+The raw CD data was converted into mean residue ellipticity at a wavelength, [θ]λ(deg cm2dmol–1) by using the relation,

+$$
+[\theta]_{\lambda}=M_{0}\theta_{\lambda}/10lc
+$$

 where, Mo is mean residue weight of the protein, θλ is the observed ellipticity in millidegrees at λ wavelength, c is the concentration of protein in mg ml–1, and l represents the cuvette path length in centimeters.

-## Thermal denaturation measurements
+### Thermal denaturation measurements

 Thermal denaturation was followed by measuring changes in the CD signal at 222 nm as a function of temperature.
 The heating rate of 1 °C with bandwidth 4 nm, 2 s response time was used in the temperature range 20–70°C to follow the denaturation.
 The raw CD data was converted into the concentration independent parameter ([θ]λ) using equation 1.
 In the analysis of the denaturation curves, a two-state model (N=native state, D=denatured state) was assumed, and the temperature dependencies of pre- and post-denaturation baselines are linear.
 Stability curves (ΔG vs temperature) were constructed choosing values of ΔG (±1.3 kcal/mol) close to the midpoint of denaturation (Tm) that fall on the straight line.
 A linear least square analysis was used to estimate the entropy change at Tm (=- δΔG/δT)p which is then multiplied by Tm to get the values of apparent ΔHm.
 It should be noted that the heat-induced denaturation process was irreversible in the measured experimental conditions, so the stability parameter is defined here as apparent Tm.

-The fraction of denatured molecules (fD) was calculated by the relation:(2)fD=(y–yN/yD−yN)
+The fraction of denatured molecules (fD) was calculated by the relation:

+$$
+f_{D}=(y–y_{N}/y_{D}−y_{N})
+$$

 where y is the observed optical property of protein at temperature T, yN and yD are optical properties of native and denatured molecules at the same temperature.

-## Ligand binding and competition assay
+### Ligand binding and competition assay

 WT-AncSR2 and the M75L mutant were expressed and purified as MBP-tagged proteins.
 All fluorescence polarization experiments were performed buffer containing 20 mM HEPES (pH 7.4), 150 mM NaCl, 3 mM EDTA, 5 mM DTT and 0.005% Triton X-100.
 For saturation binding experiments, the binding affinity (Kd: dissociation constant) of the receptor for the probe dexamethasone-fluorescein (11-DOC-FAM) was determined using a constant concentration of 10 nM of the probe and a variable receptor protein concentration of 7.5x10–6 – 4.5x10–10 M in a 384 well plate.
 The plate was centrifuged at 500 RPM for 2 min and incubated overnight at 4 °C before reading.
 Fluorescence polarization measurements were performed on a Spectramax iD5 plate reader (Molecular Devices, USA) using excitation and emission wavelengths of 485 and 528, respectively.
 Six technical replicates and two biological replicates were obtained and data was plotted as the average mP (millipolarization) of all replicates versus receptor protein concentration.
 The saturation binding curve was analyzed by a one-site hyperbola binding model using GraphPad Prism vs 9 (GraphPad, Inc, La Jolla, USA).
 In the competition binding assay, 10 nM 11-DOC-FAM and protein concentration approximately 1.1–1.8 times Kd for 11-DOC-FAM were incubated with variable 10–10–10–5 M (competitive ligand overnight at 4 °C).
 The observed mP values in the presence of competitive ligands were plotted and fit by the Fit Ki model of GraphPad Prism vs 9.
 All data points were plotted after buffer subtraction.

-## Luciferase reporter assays
+### Luciferase reporter assays

 Hela cells were grown and maintained in phenol red free medium MEM-α supplemented with 10% charcoal-dextran stripped FBS.
 Cells were seeded in 96-well plates at 70–90% confluency and co-transfected with 1 ng Renilla (pRL-SV40), 50 ng 9x-UAS firefly luciferase reporter and 5 ng pSG5-Gal4DBD-LBD fusions of WT-AncSR2, M75L, M75A, M75I, and M75F receptor plasmids using FuGene HD (Promega).
 Cells were treated with DMSO or varying drug concentrations 24 hr after transfection, all in triplicate.
 Firefly and Renilla luciferase activities were measured 24 hr after drug treatment using Dual-Glo kit (Promega) using a Spectramax iD5 plate reader.
 Fold activation is represented as normalized luciferase over DMSO control.
 Dose response curves were generated by GraphPad Prism v9.0.

-## Western blotting
+### Western blotting

 Hela cells maintained in MEMa and 10% FBS at 37 °C. For transfection, 0.8–1x10–6 cells were seeded in six-well plate (Corning, USA).
 After 24 hr, 2 μg DNA of WT AncSR2 and mutant plasmids were transfected individually in different wells of the plate using FuGene HD transfection agent.
 Cells were then grown for 48 hr then harvested and lysed in a buffer (50 mM Tris, pH 8.0, 150 mM NaCl, 0.1% Triton X-100, 0.5% Sodium Deoxycholate and 1 mM Sodium azide and protease inhibitor (Thermofisher Scientific, USA) by incubating it on ice for 30 mins.
 The cell lysates were cleared by subjecting it to centrifugation at 12,000 rpm for 30 min at 4 °C. The sample concentration determined by comparing with standard plot of Bovine Serum Albumin.
 The protein concentration estimated by Bradford reagent (Bio-Rad, USA).
 An equal amount (40 μg) of total protein samples were electrophoresed on 12% SDS-PAGE and transferred to a PVDF membrane.
 Gal4-DBD fused protein was detected using ECL (Thermofisher Scientific, USA) after incubation of mouse monoclonal anti-GAL4DBD antibody (sc510, Santacruz Biotechnology, Santa cruz, USA)) and horse reddish peroxidase linked secondary antibody (sc-525409, Santacruz Biotechnology, Santa cruz, USA).
 The same blot stripped off and then restained with rabbit raised anti-actin polyclonal antibody (A2066, Millipore Sigma, USA) and detected by Goat raised anti-rabbit horse reddish peroxidase linked secondary antibody (ab97051, Abcam, USA).

-## Molecular dynamics simulations
+### Molecular dynamics simulations

 Coordinates for AncSR2 ligand binding domain were obtained from PDB 4FN9, AncSR2 LBD-progesterone (Eick et al., 2012).
 Ligand complexes with the other hormones in this study (dihydrotestosterone, hydrocortisone, aldosterone, estradiol) were constructed by manually modifying the steroidal core of progesterone.
 All waters and surface-bound molecules from the crystallization buffer were deleted from the models.
 M75 mutant AncSR2 complexes were prepared by using Xleap in AmberTools20 (Case, 2020) to replace the M75 sidechain with alanine, leucine, isoleucine and phenylalanine respectively.
 In total, 30 complexes (5 AncSR2 variants, 5 hormones and 1 unliganded state per variant) were prepared for simulation.
 Unliganded states were prepared by removing the ligand from co-crystal structures followed by additional simulations.